thycotic/Discovery/Cisco/readME.md

 - Cisco IOS device with local users
 - Cisco Account (SSH) to authenticate with
 - Cisco Enable Secret (SSH) if necessary
+- Powershell Module Posh-SSH Installed on the Webserver or Engine that will be running discovery.

 #### Installation